Well-Posedness for Some Non-Linear Diffusion Processes and Related PDE on the Wasserstein Space: Preliminaries: Differentiation on the Wasserstein space and Smoothing properties of McKean-Vlasov equations

 \subsection{Differentiation on the Wasserstein space}

-In this section, we present the reader with a brief overview of the regularity notions used when working with mappins defined on $\mathcal{P}_2(\rr^d)$.
+In this section, we present the reader with a brief overview of the regularity notions used when working with mappings defined on $\mathcal{P}_2(\rr^d)$.
 We refer the reader to Lions' seminal lectures \cite{lecture:lions:college}, to Cardaliaguet's lectures notes \cite{cardaliaguet}, to the recent work Cardaliaguet et al. \cite{cardaliaguet:delarue:lasry:lions} or to Chapter 5 of Carmona and Delarue's monograph \cite{carmona2018probabilistic} for a more complete and detailed exposition.
-The space $\pp$ is equipped with the 2-Wasserstein metric
+Unless otherwise specified, we equip the space $\mathcal{P}(\rr^d)$ with the topology induced by the total variation metric $d_{TV}$ defined by